 “For a property project with potential millions of users and assets worldwide, blockchain bloating and functionality are of a primary concern to us.”

-Permission based child-chain technology that will be provided by Ardor in Q3 2018 will allow Dominium to implement different security levels.
+Permission based child-chain technology that will be provided by Ardor in Q3 2018 will allow Max Crowdfund to implement different security levels.
 A user’s status will depend on the amount of information he provides to the system.
-First-level users will provide basic identification information and will be able to trade DOM tokens as well as real estate.
+First-level users will provide basic identification information and will be able to trade MPG tokens as well as real estate.
 Second-level users who have fully passed the KYC-procedure, will be able to work with shares of regulated real estate funds.
 The third level is designed for professional investors.